Aetna considers cetuximab (Erbitux) medically necessary for the treatment of members with the following diseases:

 The NCCN guidelines on colon cancer (2011) stated that "[i]nterestingly, a recent publication from de Roock et al raises the possibility that codon 13 mutations may not be absolutely predictive of non-response.
 However, as stated in that manuscript, these findings are hypothesis-generating only, and prospective studies will be needed to determien if patients with codon 13 mutations can, in fact, benefit from anti-EGFR therapy.
 At present, use of anti-EGFR agents in patients whose tumors have codon 13 mutations remains investigational, and is not endorsed by the panel for routine practice".

-The NCCN's Drugs and Biologics Compendium (2011) lists treatment of squamous cell skin cancer for regional recurrence or distant metastases as one of the indications of cetuximab.
+The NCCN's Drugs and Biologics Compendium (2011) lists treatment of squamous cell skin cancer with regional recurrence or distant metastases as one of the indications of cetuximab.